Sizewell C nuclear power station: History

 On 11 September 2020, Suffolk county council said that it could not support the plans for the construction of Sizewell C in its current form, with the council saying on 23 October 2020 that the plans "do not go far enough" to mitigate the impact on the local community and on the local environment.
 The council said that a lack of support for the project was not the issue, and that it is that EDF "simply does not appropriately and sensitively address the impacts on our communities and the environment".
 EDF responded by submitting significant changes to the project which aimed to significantly reduce the number of Heavy Goods Vehicles delivering the materials required for the project by having them delivered by train and sea instead.
 The plans also proposed to increase the amount of land for the creation of fen meadow to help increase the net gain of biodiversity following the completion of the project.
 A consultation period began on 16 November 2020, which lasted for 30 days and which will inform all of the stakeholders in the project about the proposals.

 On 31 October 2020, the BBC claimed that the government was 'close' to giving the project the green light following intensified talks with EDF, with government officials insisting that it "remains committed to new nuclear" following the withdrawal of Horizon from Wylfa and Oldbury.
 The BBC also reported that the government had increased its interest in taking a stake in the project following work on the second reactor at Hinkley Point C being completed 30% faster than the first reactor, which 'is thought to have substantially mitigated' the risk in taking a stake in the project.

 On 14 December 2020, the UK government published an energy white paper setting out its plans to "transition to net zero", and announced the start of negotiations with EDF, with a view to starting investment on "at least one" new power station before the end of the current parliament in 2024.
 CGN is thought to be planning to withdraw from the project.

 On 20 July 2022, the planning application was approved and a Development Consent Order was issued by the Secretary of State.

 On 3 November 2022, the plant was placed under review in the government's effort to cut spending.
 Chancellor of the Exchequer Jeremy Hunt confirmed on 17 November 2022 that construction would go ahead, with initial contracts to be signed "within weeks".
+Security concerns about China caused the government to buy CGN out of the development for just over £100 million in late 2022, leaving it co-owned by EDF and the UK government.

+On 15 January 2024, construction of Sizewell C formally began; Aldeburgh & Leiston Councillor Tom Daly stated that "Sizewell C Ltd confirmed that the construction of Sizewell C new nuclear power station commenced on Monday".